-While iceberg lettuce is considered to be a food that doesn't offer much nutritional value, this is somewhat of a misconception.
+While iceberg lettuce is considered to be a food that does not offer much nutritional value, this is a misconception.
 This leafy green is a good source of fiber, potassium, calcium, vitamin A, vitamin C, and iron.
 It has relatively few calories by weight because of its high water content.

 Cooking With Iceberg Lettuce

-While iceberg lettuce may be thought of as a simple salad staple, there are other, more creative ways to use this classic ingredient:
+While iceberg lettuce is most popularly used as a simple salad staple, there are other, more creative ways to use this classic ingredient.

 - Spice up your salads and create a classic wedge salad.
 This classic combines a chilled wedge of iceberg lettuce, thick blue cheese dressing, and bacon for a tasty and surprisingly light salad.

-- Go vegan!
-Use iceberg lettuce leaves as you would burrito shells to wrap up the ingredients for a tasty raw food meal.
+- Go raw, vegan, and gluten-free.
+Use iceberg lettuce leaves as you would tortillas to make raw food burritos.

 - Try stir-frying iceberg lettuce for a Chinese side dish that's done in four, easy steps.